 After molding, there are many causes that may lead to wear and corrosion, thus reducing a significant portion of a mold’s lifespan.
 Proper precision plating can help molders avoid these problems while improving mold performance, but in order to do that, they must choose the most appropriate plating for their application.
 Prepare to optimize your mold performance like never before by allowing PFI to guide you in choosing the best coating for the job.

-Methods of Precision Plating For Plastic Molds
+Types of Plating for Your Plastic Injection Molds

 Electrolytic plating, such as hard chrome plating, requires electricity in order to complete the precision plating process.
 To generate this electricity, electrolytic plating requires a positive charge (an anode) and a negative charge (a cathode).
 The piece being plated winds up receiving the negative charge, while the anode is made of some kind of conductive metal.